Vision-At-SEECS/Person-Re-ID-UV-ABLM/README.md

 # Datasets

 Person Re-id datasets can be downloaded from the links given below.
-Extract the datasets and place in the respective sub-folders in the "reid-data" folder.
+Extract the datasets and place in the respective sub-folders in the "reid-data" folder i.e. reid-data/market, reid/msmt17 etc.

 ## Market1501
 Market 1501 dataset is an open-access dataset and can be downloaded from [Openlink](http://zheng-lab.cecs.anu.edu.au/Project/project_reid.html)